 If your sewing machine has drop feed, it’s possible that the feed is lowered.
 Raise it and make sure the fabric moves forward.

 On mechanical machines, the foot must be lowered before you start sewing.
 I know I’ve already repeated this but it’s really important.
-And, of course, machines with computer think for you and remind you to do this.
+And, of course, machines with computers think for you and remind you to do this.

 If the stitch length is low, it’s possible that your sewing machine isn’t fed careful enough!